2022 Idaho Vandals football team

-The 2022 Idaho Vandals football team represented the University of Idaho as in the Big Sky Conference during the 2022 NCAA Division I FCS football season.
+The 2022 Idaho Vandals football team represented the University of Idaho in the Big Sky Conference during the 2022 NCAA Division I FCS football season.
 Led by first-year head coach Jason Eck, the Vandals were 7–4 in the regular season (6–2 in Big Sky, third) and played their home games on campus at the Kibbie Dome in Moscow, Idaho.
+It was the program's first winning season in six years.

 Idaho defeated rival Montana for the first time since 1999 and made their twelfth appearance in the FCS playoffs, the first since 1995 (the program was in FBS from 1996 through 2017).

 Hired in December 2021, Eck was previously the offensive coordinator at South Dakota State; earlier, he was an assistant coach at Idaho for three seasons (2004–06).

-Previous season

-The Vandals finished the 2021 season at 4–7 (3–5 in Big Sky, ninth).
-It was the ninth and final season for head coach Paul Petrino.

 Preseason

 Polls

 During the virtual Big Sky Kickoff on July 25, the Vandals were predicted to finish eighth by the coaches, and ninth by the media.